BROUGHTON AND NORTH NEWINGTON

 After recover he joined the 5th Royal Berkshires in France.
 In 1917 they took part in the Battles of Arras and Cambrai and then took up positions on the old Somme battlefield in March 1918 to face the German Spring Offensive.
 In an attempt to win the war before the Americans arrived in numbers and supported by troops released by the surrender of Russia, the Germans unleashed an assault on the Allied lines.
 The Royal Berkshires were involved in a dogged resistance as they were pushed back, Private Clutterbuck being one of 1,634 casualties of the Division.

-He was the son of James and Frances Cooling, of Broughton.
+He was born in May 1891, the son of James and Frances Cooling, of Broughton.

-He had been working as a waiter and lodging in Paddington when he joined the Grenadier Guards in March 1915.
-He joined the 1st Battalion in France on 6th November 1915 during The Battle of Loos.
-As part of the Guards Division they saw action during the Battle of the Somme in 1916 and the Battles of Passchendaele and Cambrai in 1917.
-In spring of 1918 they fought to hold back the Germans as they advanced into the Somme in a final attempt to win the war.
-He was wounded in action during the 1918 Battle of Albert as the British advanced into the 1916 Somme Battlefields.
+He had been working as a hotel waiter and lodging in the Edgeware Road, Paddington when he joined the Grenadier Guards in March 1915.
+He joined the 1st Battalion in France on 6th November 1915 and saw action in the latter stages of The Battle of Loos.
+As part of the Guards Division they saw action during the 1916 Somme Offensive, on the front line for two phases, the Battle of Flers-Courcellette between 15th and 22nd September and the Battle of Morval between 25th and 29th September 1916.
+Both assaults achieved strategic and tactical gains for the British and inflicted severe losses on the Germans.

 HARRY DALE was serving as a Driver with the 11th Division Ammunition Column, The Royal Field Artillery when he was killed in action on 5th June 1917.
 He was aged 20 and is buried in Wulverghem-Lindenhoek Road Military Cemetery.